akshita2404/DSSC-FC-MVP./README.md

-# STOCK INVESTMENT ANALYSER
+This project is a MVP(minimum viable product) for FC to analyze the stock market investments and providing AI-backed advices.
+This project main aim is to help the clients who want to invest in stock market.
+Users will provide a valuable feedback that can be used to improve the porotype's infrastructure before releasing it into the market.

-This project is a MVP(minimum viable product) of stock investment which provides a valuable feedback that can be used to improve its infrastructure before releasing it into the market.This project main aim is to know whether the client wants to invest in stock market or not.This mvp will have the capability to:
+This mvp will have the capability to:

 •	Data collection (using APIs)